dbein/dbein.github.io/posterITNG.md

 6. If the poster is accepted, then the authors must register to the conference, if it has not done so.
 Please submit the registration confirmation to the Poster Chair or Co-Chair.

-**Note that students who present posters are able to register for the reduced cost of $250.
-The presenting author will then need to submit the registration confirmation to the Co-Chair.**

 ## Benefits for poster registration

 Some benefits to students who present posters at the conference are that they: